 Our House of Sport in Brussels is EPSI heart.
 Located near the European Commission, is at our members’ disposal

 EPSI promotes sport as a mean of regional development.
 This event, taking place in Brussels next 9th October, follow the same spirit

 UISP, Sportcamp and Helbling Technik enter in our family, bringing their experience in EPSI family

 The event will take place in Espoo, next 23 September and will start the 5th edition of the #BeActive appointment.

 OUR PARTNERS & MEMBERS NEWS

 Sport has been gaining prominence in recent years.
 Not only is sport being promoted as beneficial to both health and social relationships, its economic significance is also growing.
 Sport incorporates many industrial sectors and services and is a growing area for companies of all sizes.
-The European sports market is large: in 2001 it generated 37 billion euros in turnover on sports products and equipment alone.
+A 2012 study calculated that the direct effects of sport, combined with its multiplier effects, added up to 3% (294.36 billions of euros) of overall gross value added in the EU.
 As a relatively new sector, sport is generally regarded as being an early adopter of new ideas and innovations.